Series Editors: Seth Kahn, West Chester University, and Sue Doe, Colorado State University

 We invite monographs and edited collections in both linear (print) and multimodal/hypertextual formats.
 Proposals for edited collections should address how the collection works as a whole to advance an argument or set of concepts, while being clear about how individual chapters contribute to that larger project.
 We do not expect all contributors to agree, that is, but we do expect editors to be clear about the overarching project and the rationale for compiling it.

 We seek to support and amplify researchers/scholars whose access to traditional publication venues is limited if not denied: contingent faculty; women; non-binary/gender-queer scholars; scholars of color; unaffiliated scholars; et al. As series editors, we are committed to mentoring authors/contributors who may be new to the publication process.
-In keeping with the mission of the CSU Open Press, all books in the series are made available without charge to readers via the web.
-Through the Press' collaboration with University Press of Colorado, the books in the series will also be made available in print for readers who prefer that medium.
+In keeping with the mission of the WAC Clearinghouse, all books in the series are made available without charge to readers via the web.
+Through the Clearinghouse's collaboration with University Press of Colorado, the books in the series will also be made available in print for readers who prefer that medium.

 Our plan is to release one title annually.
 Although you’re welcome to submit proposals and talk to us about ideas at any time, we plan to limit our initial review period to September of each year.